Contact Lenses in Dartmouth and North Attleboro

 Each type of contact lenses are designed to be worn for a certain amount of time before they need to be removed and/or replaced.
 It is important to follow these guidelines to ensure clear, healthy vision and to reduce the risk of complications.

-Daily wear lenses are to be worn while you are awake, for up to 18 hours a day.
+Daily wear lenses are to be worn while you are awake, for up to 10 hours a day.
 They should be removed each night and cleaned and disinfected overnight before they are inserted again in the morning.

 Extended wear lenses can be worn continuously for up to seven days in a row, including while you sleep.
 These lenses usually have a higher water content or thinner center than daily lenses, allowing more oxygen to reach the eye over the extended period of time.
 After seven days, the lenses will either be removed and cleaned, or discarded and replaced with a new pair.
+Careful monitoring by your Lenscrafters doctor is essential for safe use of extended wear lenses.

 Schedule a Consultation